vaginessa/jdroid/README.md

 jdroid
 ======

 jdroid is an application framework for Android & Java apps.
-The project use [Semantic Versioning][3]

 Help us to continue with this project: